ethanzamora/microgreens-apparatus/README.md

 ## Results

-- **Loss of microgreens:** Prevented mold unlike previous method
+- **Prevented loss of microgreens:** Prevented mold unlike previous method
-- **Resources saved by HomeGrown** Allows HomeGrown to use more of their cells for growing
+- **Resources saved by HomeGrown:** Allows HomeGrown to use more of their cells for growing
-- **Status:** Still in daily use as of May 2026
+- **Status:** Still in daily use as of June 2026

 ---